Fred and Kathy's Trip to Ireland

 At this point, my camera died, but I took a couple of pictures with my friend's camera.

 Dublin is Ireland's largest city, housing around a quarter of the country's population.
 It was clean and had some wide streets closed to vehicles, which is common in European cities and delightful for the visitor and shoppers.
-It is the home of Trinity College, where we viewed the Book of Kells (pictured right): the four gospels of Mathew, Mark, Luke, and John, created in magnificent hand-colored pages in the 6th century and considered a crowning glory of Celtic art form (see sample pages).
+It is the home of Trinity College, where we viewed the Book of Kells (pictured left): the four gospels of Mathew, Mark, Luke, and John, created in magnificent hand-colored pages in the 6th century and considered a crowning glory of Celtic art form (see sample pages).
 We visited St Patrick's Cathedral, and there are also a couple of lovely city parks to explore.
 We ate a marvelous meal at Jacob's Ladder restaurant.
 We also attended The Burlington Cabaret at the Burlington Hotel, where we saw an absolutely hilarious comedian (Noel Ginnity), Irish dancers, and musicians and singers.
 The meal was excellent too -- highly recommended.

 Below are pictures of the Ha'penny Pedestrian Bridge (one halfpenny, the original fee to cross, later increased but not terminated until 1919) over the river Liffey, and St Patrick's Cathedral.